evolvingstuff/vdw2/content/posts/factors-influencing-vitamin-d-status.md

 }

-Acta Dermato-Venereologica

-William Tsiaras, Martin A. Weinstock
+Acta Derm Venereol.
+2011 Mar;91(2):115-24.

+Tsiaras WG, Weinstock MA.

+Dermatoepidemiology Unit, VA Medical Center-111D, 830 Chalkstone Ave, Providence, RI 02908, USA.

 The steroid hormone vitamin D is required for normal calcium and phosphorus metabolism and is thus an important contributor to musculoskeletal health.
 Recent data have linked low vitamin D levels to a wide range of diseases, including cancer, cardiovascular disease, autoimmune disease and infection.
 Adequate levels of vitamin D are maintained through its cutaneous photosynthesis and oral ingestion.
 By some estimates, one billion people worldwide have vitamin D deficiency or insufficiency.
 A number of factors influence the photosynthesis and bioavailability of vitamin D and contribute to risk of impaired vitamin D status.
-These factors include

-* variation in sun exposure due to
+These factors include variation in sun exposure due to

 * latitude,

 * season,

 * time of day,

 * atmospheric components,

 * clothing,

 * sunscreen use and

 * skin pigmentation, as well as

 * age,